 Don't confuse file storage for Digital Asset Management

-You might be thinking that a free Digital Asset Management platform is great, but you've already got all the storage you need for free with Google Drive/Dropbox/Sharepoint.
+You might be thinking that a free Digital Asset Management library is great, but you've already got all the storage you need for free with Google Drive/Dropbox/Sharepoint.

 While those products do offer a storage solution, they are not DAMs.

 They don't include the wide variety of features that the best DAMs include, and they don't give you a way to handle digital asset permissions, asset sharing, version control or accountability.

 This is one of the number one considerations organisations have to make ahead of choosing a Digital Asset Management system.